FDA continues to issue guidance on how to enforce the Drug Quality and Security Act after the compounding law was enacted in late 2013.

 The MOU also does not include an exemption for border states, such as New York and New Jersey, to distribute compounded drug products, nor does it include safeguards for drug shortages, further narrowing permissible interstate distribution.

-FDA included draft guidance specific to adverse event reporting for 503B facilities too.
+FDA also included draft guidance specific to adverse event reporting for 503B facilities.
 FDA states that all facilities must report all serious and unexpected adverse events to the agency within 15 days with the name of the drug and the suspected adverse event.
-In the report, FDA asks that labeling information be included and an attempt be made to find out certain information associated with the patients who reported the suspected adverse event.

-FDA’s draft guidance on repackaging certain human drugs by pharmacies and outsourcing facilities explicitly states that it does not consider repackaging to be compounding—and the exemptions for both 503A or 503B do not apply.
-FDA said repackaging may be permitted when it occurs in a pharmacy, federal facility, or 503B outsourcing facility, and when it is done under the direct supervision of a pharmacist.
+FDA said repackaging may be permitted when it occurs in a pharmacy, federal facility, or 503B outsourcing facility and when it is done under the direct supervision of a pharmacist.

-The other repackaging guidance from FDA concerns biologics, and also addresses mixing and diluting biologic products when they are not consistent with FDA-approved labeling.
-FDA said a pharmacy may repackage a biologic in advance of receiving a prescription, but can only dispense the product based upon receipt of either the individual patient prescription or the written order in the patient’s chart.
+Other repackaging guidance from FDA concerns biologics.
+FDA said a pharmacy may repackage a biologic in advance of receiving a prescription, but can dispense the product only upon receipt of either the individual patient prescription or the written order in the patient’s chart.